Carolina Crown Drum and Bugle Corps: History

 In 1990, fielding a corps of only sixty-one members, Carolina Crown elected to compete in the Open Class (now known as World Class) in DCI.
 However, not only was the corps out-classed by the other, larger corps in Open Class, but it was also bested in DCI prelims by seven corps that had advanced from Classes A and A60, finishing thirty-third of 33 corps at their first DCI World Championships.
 In 1991, the corps dropped down to Class A. At the DCI Championships in Dallas, Carolina Crown finished in second place in Class A and advanced to Open Class prelims, where they placed twenty-fifth, earning DCI Associate membership.
 Carolina Crown was third in the 1992 Division II Championship, once more finishing in twenty-fifth place in Division I (which had been renamed from Open Class) prelims.
 At the 1993 DCI Championships, Carolina Crown won the Division II Championship title and finished in twenty-first place in Division I prelims.

 After their championship in Division II, Carolina Crown opted to compete exclusively in Division I starting in 1994.
 That year, the corps finished seventeenth in DCI semifinals in Boston.
 In 1995, in only its sixth season, Carolina Crown earned a spot as one of the twelve finalists, placing eleventh overall.
 Since that first finals appearance, Carolina Crown has failed to make finals only once in 2002, finishing within the top five in finals every year since 2008.
-In 2013, the corps won the Drum Corps International World Class Championship with the first and only perfect brass score in finals history.
+In 2013, the corps won the Drum Corps International World Class Championship with the first and only perfect brass score in finals history, and just the second perfect brass score in DCI history.

 In 1995, the corps moved from Charlotte to Belmont, North Carolina.
 Following the 1997 season, the corps relocated to its present home of Fort Mill, South Carolina.